zeinababbasi/interview/README.md

-# interview
+# Interview
-some interview questions to solve
+Some interview questions to solve